Servizio Informazioni Militare: Intra-Axis co-operation

 In 1938 General Gamba, chief of the SIM Cryptographic Bureau, requested cooperation in the cryptanalytic field at the Cipher Department of the High Command of the Wehrmacht (OKW/Chi).
 The Germans agreed to share results on French diplomatic and military systems.
 This collaboration was expanded and provided the Germans with important cryptologic material like the U.S. Military Intelligence code.
 OKW/Chi had previously worked hard on solving the code, but had set it aside as too difficult.
 The Servizio Informazioni Militare provided also OKW/Chi with a captured Swedish diplomatic codebook and with a Turkish code that Chi was trying hard to break.
 There was less cooperation between SIM and the Abwehr on the working level.
-The SIM did not trust the Abwehr to honor agreements such as not to run clandestine networks in Italy.
+The SIM did not trust the Abwehr to honour agreements such as not to run clandestine networks in Italy.
 They monitored German intelligence activities and agents in Italy.
 Nor were the Germans apprised of any of the doubling of Allied agents which SIM conducted with great success.
 As the war went on relations became strained since the Germans came to distrust the Italians.
 After the Fall of the Fascist regime in Italy when Benito Mussolini was deposed on 24–25 July 1943, the Servizio Informazioni Militare turned to OKW/Chi for help and cooperation.
 Generaloberst Alfred Jodl, however, forbade any further liaison, and from that point on, no agency contact was made or material exchanged.

 During the war SIM also cooperated with other Axis intelligence agencies, including those of Japan, Finland and Hungary.
 At regular intervals, technological and information exchanges occurred at the Penang submarine-base in Japanese-occupied Malaya, which served Axis submarine forces of the Italian Italian Regia Marina, German Kriegsmarine and Imperial Japanese Navy.
 The Hungarians maintained liaison officers in Rome and made the results of their work available to the Italians.

+SID

+On 1 December 1943, after the creation of the Italian Social Republic, the new government established the SID (Defensive Information Service), the new Republic of Salò intelligence service.
+The SID was operational a month before its formal establishment, and its headquarters were located in Volta Mantovana.
+The SID was the only RSI Armed Forces information body, with espionage, counterintelligence and military police tasks.
+It was headed by Vittorio Foschini, a former journalist known for his anti-German attitudes.
+In late February 1944, Foschini was kidnapped by the SS as he left Rodolfo Graziani's villa on Lake Garda and disappeared to Germany.
+He was replaced by Lt-Colonel Candeloro De Leo, a Carabinieri officer described as 'capable and unscrupulous'.
+De Leo signed an agreement with the German Abwehr, but SID activities were hampered by Nazi Germany's intense hostility toward Italy after the armistice.

+In March 1944 the SID departments were briefly as follows: